At a prominent badminton club in Bellevue, girls describe a coach who crossed lines with massages

 The Times interviewed four girls or young women who said they received private massages from Jinadasa while they were under 18.

-The now-16-year-old girl who last year was invited to the office for a massage — she still trains at the badminton club — said Jinidasa had suggested she accompany him to an upstairs office last year to massage sore muscles more than once.
+The now-16-year-old girl who last year was invited to the office for a massage — she still trains at the badminton club — said Jinadasa had suggested she accompany him to an upstairs office last year to massage sore muscles more than once.
 At the time, she believed he was well-intentioned, so she agreed.

 She recalled an incident last year in which he had her lie on a massage table and asked if she wanted to take off her sports bra so it wouldn’t be in the way, but she declined.
 Jinadasa, in an interview, acknowledged doing massages but did not recall making that suggestion.
 The girl said that, after one session, he asked her to return the favor and give him a massage.